ketsupAsura/Code-Mine-Digger/README.md

 ### Instructions to Run and Play the Program

-Make sure that the Code Mind Digger folder is downloaded before continuing ...
+Make sure that the Code Mine Digger folder is downloaded before continuing ...

 Compiling (this assumes that you have mingw as your c++ compiler):
 1. First please open you terminal (cmd, powershell, etc.),